Canaveral National Seashore is where I go to take a trip back in time to the Old Florida I miss so much. I consider it the best beach in Florida.

 There is no visitor center at this entrance, but you will soon come to a ranger in a toll booth.

 After passing through the toll booth, you will drive for a couple of miles north along a paved road that looks like A1A did many years ago.
-No structures, only sand dunes, sea oats and sea grapes.
+You will see no structures, only sand dunes, sea oats and sea grapes.

 There are more parking areas at Playalinda Beach than at Apollo.
 There are 14 of them.
 Please be advised that nude bathers are quite often seen at the beaches adjacent to Parking areas 12, 13, and 14.